 Camelina or Camelina sativa is an oilseed crop in limited cultivation in North America and Europe.
 Camelina has received recent attention as an industrial oilseed for the production of biofuels, novel industrial lipids, and oleochemicals.
 In addition, its meal has been identified for development as an animal feed supplement and its oil as a fish feed supplement.
 Recent clinical studies have shown that Camelina sativa oil, but not fatty fish or lean fish improved serum lipid profile in subjects with impaired glucose metabolism-a randomized controlled study published in the journal Molecular Nutrition and Food Research, U. Schwab, et. al. (2018).
 Improving the oil content and yield of Camelina seed could make this an attractive crop for producing nutritional oils.
 While it is not currently a commercially significant crop, research suggests that efforts to improve seed yield, oil content and fatty acid composition, and tolerance to heat stress may expand the commercial adoption and cultivation of Camelina.
-We believe that the production of PHA biomaterials in Camelina could provide economic returns for farmers to justify large acreage adoption and enable the low-cost production of this product for new markets including water treatment and plastics replacement applications.
-We believe crop-based production will enable an advantageous cost structure thereby eliminating one of the significant remaining barriers to entry for broad adoption of these materials.

 Canola or Brassica napus is a cultivar of rapeseed which produces a higher value edible oil favored by consumers because it has a healthier fatty acid profile than corn or soybean oil.
 The canola crop was developed in Canada where it is primarily grown today with additional acreage grown in the U.S. Currently the vast majority of the canola grown in North America contains two seed enhancement technologies, herbicide tolerance and hybrid seed.
 Both Roundup Ready (Monsanto, now Bayer) and Liberty-Link (Bayer) varieties of canola are grown and were introduced to the market in 1990s.
-Approximately 24.7 million acres were planted in Canada and the U.S. in the 2018 growing season.
+Approximately 24.7 million acress were planted in Canada and the U.S. in the 2018 growing season.
 The Canola Council of Canada has set yield goals of 52 bushels/acre for 26 million metric tons of production to meet global market demand for canola by 2025.
 Yield10 is targeting a 10-20 percent or greater increase in canola seed yield.
 With a 2017 harvest of 939 million bushels of canola (Statistics Canada) and assuming an average farm gate price of \$10.00 per bushel, a 20 percent yield increase in canola represents a total potential added annual value of \$1.9 billion that could be shared among the companies in the canola value chain.